 Make the food as appealing as you can.
 You may need to add flavor if your cat does not have much of an appetite.
 You can make their meal more appealing by adding fish oil.
 This also contains fat and calories so it helps with weight gain too.
 Salmon oil often works very well.

 You can also buy gravies that are made just for cats and food toppers that add flavor or nutrients.
 This enhances the meal for your kitty and encourages them to eat.
 Protein-rich treats can be given between meals too.
 Don’t forget that some human food is great for cats who need to gain weight.
 Examples include cottage cheese, egg whites and yogurt.
+Take a look at our review of cat treats for more options

 Try Kitten Food

 Kitten food has a different nutritional profile to adult cat food and is not just useful for people who want to know how to fatten up a kitten.
 It works for adult cats too!
 Kitten food contains a higher proportion of protein and fat so it can help with weight gain.
 Remember it has been designed for growing kittens so it is good stuff!
 Buy a brand that is grain-free and has no fillers.
 Kitten food is a good choice for aging skinny cats because it is softer and easier to chew.
+Take a look at our review of the best grain free cat food for more options.

 Before you Go…